nelsopet/lecospec/README.md

     different names.The validation\_path are the ground cover estimates by quadrat derived from ground photos by a single expert observer.

-2)  Scripts/modelbuilding.ipynb Builds and visualizes model accuracy
+2)  Builds and visualizes model accuracy /Scripts/modelbuilding.ipynb

-3)  Pick and model and explore results with lecospectR::validate\_model.R , whicih calls the input data, models and settings from validate\_def.R
+3)  Pick and model and explore results with lecospectR::validate\_model.R , whicih calls the input data, models and settings from validate\_def.R mle/

 4)  Visualize output for whole datacubes by running the parallelized estimate\_landcover function from lecospectR.
 Set the number of tiles carefully based on RAM and image size.
+To run the function lecospectR::estimate\_landcover, check the settings in the /config.json.
+The settings include automatic\_tiling: false, max\_size: 200, x\_tiles: 2, \# Set to make about 10% of RAM size on machine y\_tiles: 2, tile\_path: “./tiles/”, \#Intermediate products go here, like /temp.
+Will need to be cleaned out every so often model\_path: “./mle/”INSERT MOD NAME“.rda”, \#Models built in /modelbuilding.ipynb can be pasted here clusterCores: (NUM CORES ON MACHINE - 1), \#Speeds up the processing on larger images to have more cores but tradeoff between handling tiles and creating tiles exists parallelize\_by\_tiles: false, application: “Not yet implemented”, cache\_path: “not yet implemented”, key\_path:
+    “./fg2key.json”, output\_path: “./”, install\_path: “./”,
+    external\_bands: “./bands.csv”, \#Bands used to rename spectral objects consistently along the way output\_format: “grd”,
+    aggregation: 1 \#Depends on levels within data and only relevant for taxonomic-like structured response categories

+Once the /config.json is set to match what is needed, the following script shows specifying a single large image and smaller images used in estimate\_landcover.

+/Scripts/run.R